Frequently Asked Questions

 Wisdom teeth typically don’t start to bother people until they are between the ages of 18-24.
-This is because they take so long to form, that by time they are ready to push themselves through the gums there is no space for them left in the mouth.
+This is due to the fact they take so long to form, that by time they are ready to push themselves through the gums, there is no space for them left in the mouth.
 In an ideal situation they will not need to be removed, however if you’re experiencing pain in the back of your mouth, inflamed gums, pain or stiffness in your jaw, or ear/headaches, than it may be time to have a discussion with your dentist.

 Do you offer cosmetic dentistry?

-We create our own bleaching trays right in house, we place veneers, and have a program in place to help recreate your smile.
+We create our own bleaching trays right in house, we place veneers, and have our own custom program in place to help recreate your smile.
 Orthodontics are also available which is the ultimate cosmetic dentistry makeover.

 Why are my teeth sensitive?